SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

   Treasury bond index fund, and an intermediate-term corporate bond index fund.
 - Using the (largely synthetic) data going back to 1871, we found that the evidence was _mostly_ statistically significant pointing to Treasuries as a better stock diversifier.
-The exception was the difference in correlations wit corporates.
+The exception was the difference in correlations with corporates.
 - Looking at more modern eras, we saw that things had changed: _everythign_ was statistically significant in saying Treasuries were the better stock diversifier.
 - The regressions support a model saying intermediate corporates are a bit like a Treasury